affinidi/affinidi-trust-registry-rs/README.md

 docker compose up --build
 ```

-**Note:** The `sample-data` folder is mounted as a volume, so changes to `data.csv` are automatically synchronized with the container.
+**Note:** The `sample-data` folder is mounted as a volume, so changes to `data.csv` are automatically synchronised with the container.

 ## Testing